-To improve access to quality education, USAID is enhancing the quality of teacher training, providing learning materials, strengthening management capacity, mobilizing communities around schools and education issues, delivering scholarships to students, and rehabilitating and equipping schools.
+To improve access to quality education, we are enhancing the quality of teacher training, providing learning materials, strengthening management capacity, mobilizing communities around schools and education issues, delivering scholarships to students, and rehabilitating and equipping schools.
 The introduction of innovative methods like interactive radio instruction and student-centered learning has contributed to improved teacher performance and effectiveness, and increased student enrollment and achievement.
-USAID programs also address the alarming level of sexual and gender-based violence in eastern DRC through the provision of care and treatment services for survivors and their families.
+Our programs also address the alarming level of sexual and gender-based violence in eastern DRC through the provision of care and treatment services for survivors and their families.
 Programs also build awareness of the consequences of allowing these abuses and develop and strengthen systems to support the protection and wellbeing of children and families.

 Economic Growth and Trade

-USAID assists the DRC and six other countries in the region to manage the natural resources of the Congo Basin and maintain the ecological integrity of the forest ecosystem.
+We assist the DRC and six other countries in the region to manage the natural resources of the Congo Basin and maintain the ecological integrity of the forest ecosystem.
 These efforts will reduce deforestation degradation, the loss of biodiversity, and greenhouse gas emissions.

 Working in Crises and Conflict

-USAID provides crucial support to the Government of the Democratic Republic of Congo’s Stabilization and Recovery Program through community-based reconstruction and infrastructure support, as well as reintegration of ex-combatants.
+We provide crucial support to the Government of the Democratic Republic of Congo’s Stabilization and Recovery Program through community-based reconstruction and infrastructure support, as well as reintegration of ex-combatants.
 These activities are designed to mitigate ongoing conflict, with the long-term goal of extending state administration and basic social services to the entire national territory.
 Other programs address transnational crime, such as human trafficking.